JoeOster/Strategy_Lab/docs/DEVELOPER_GUIDELINES.md

 - **Comments:** Add comments sparingly, focusing on _why_ a piece of code exists or _what_ complex logic it performs, rather than simply restating _what_ the code does.

+## Playwright Testing Best Practices and Debugging

+When developing and debugging Playwright end-to-end tests, consider the following best practices and common pitfalls:

+-   **Understanding "Hanging" Tests**: If Playwright tests appear to "hang" after execution, it's often due to the test runner keeping the process alive to serve the HTML test report.
+This is expected behavior and not an indication of a test failure or an actual hang in the test execution itself.
+You can typically terminate the process with `Ctrl+C` after reviewing the report.

+-   **Robust Assertions for Asynchronous UI Updates**: When testing UI changes that occur after asynchronous operations (e.g., API calls), it's crucial to use robust Playwright assertions that wait for the DOM to update.
+    -   **`expect(...).not.toBeAttached()`**: Use this assertion to confirm that an element has been completely removed from the DOM.
+This is more reliable than `not.toBeVisible()` when an element might become invisible but still exist in the DOM.
+    -   **`expect(...).not.toContainText()` on specific elements**: When asserting the absence of text, target the most specific element possible (e.g., a list item `li:has-text(...)`) rather than a broad container.
+This helps Playwright accurately wait for the text to disappear from that specific element.

+-   **Verifying Tool/Agent Changes**: When using automated tools or agents to modify code, always verify that the changes have been correctly applied to the target files.
+Do not rely solely on tool output; directly read the modified files to confirm their content.
+This prevents cascading errors and ensures your understanding of the codebase's state is accurate.